2sh/num-radix/README.md

 # Radix

-This is a Python library to encode, decode and format numbers radixes/bases other than decimal.
+This is a Python library to encode, decode and format numbers in radixes/bases other than decimal.